pmh/funkyweb/README.md

 #### DELETE

-Actions defined with the PUT macro responds to HTTP PUT requests, either real PUT's or fake ones with the _method hack.
+Actions defined with the DELETE macro responds to HTTP DELETE requests, either real DELETE's or fake ones with the _method hack.

     ; curl -d "_method=delete" http://localhost:8080/index
     ;  => this is the index action